someingonewrong/Flask-Fuel-Basics/README.md

 ## Things to do:
 - ~~Popup message to say if new record successful.~~
 - ~~Add page to add a new vehicle.~~
-- Add security to the database.
+- ~~Add security to the database.~~
+- ~~Create a login/out page.~~
+- Import and export funtion of a CSV file.
+- Remove sql query page.
-- Create a login/out page.
+- Create a way to remove records.
 - Create a page to view the data for each vehicle.
 - Make lots of pretty graphs.
 - MPG calculator and all that other stuff.
 - Currency converter.
+- Create admin section to manage all the user and records.